kevinedaman/wp-react-tutorial/readme.md

 ```

 One thing I didn't set up, which I might on a strictly react project, is a dev server.
 This is because everything we do is already up and running in our Wordpress environment.

+When you are building your theme, before you go over to your dev environment, you are going to want to run ```npm build``` to create the compiled file, or run ```npm watch``` and let Webpack build the bundle.js whenever you save.

+## Adding Components and Building Your Blog

+This tutorial was designed to provide the bare essentials to building a Wordpress Theme with React.js.
+The rest, is up to you.
+You can add components and use the Wordpress REST API to get all or some of the posts from the Wordpress database.
+Tutorials for that are for another day, though.

+All of the source files are provided in the [GitHub repository] (https://github.com/KevinDahlberg/wp-react-tutorial) for this tutorial.
+You can follow along, or take what I have started and build something cool with it.